“It’s easy to produce a Judy Garland show: Just give her a stage, a spotlight, and get out of the way.” – Al Jolson

 Watch Mark Milano’s video of the stereo version of “Meet The Beat Of My Heart” here:

 June 24, 1940: MGM had a birthday party for Judy, currently filming Strike Up The Band.
 She had turned 18 on June 10th.
 Studio chief Louis B. Mayer presided over the proceedings while Judy’s Mom, Ethel, also took part.
-Judy is seen holding a phonograph which was gifted to her by the studio.
+Judy is seen holding a phonograph that was gifted to her by the studio.
 Also on this day, according to studio records, Judy was in rehearsals for the “La Conga” number for Strike Up The Band.
 She was on the set at 11 a.m.; dismissed at 5:40 p.m.
 The birthday celebration was most likely after rehearsals were done.

 June 24, 1945: Oops!
-This newspaper’s caption to a photo about The Clock claims that Judy wore this striped outfit in the film.
+This newspaper’s caption to a photo regarding The Clock claims that Judy wore this striped outfit in the film.
 The problem is, the photo is from 1940.
 Judy is not seen in the film in a striped outfit.
 Perhaps the author of the caption was referring to the more recent publicity photo of Judy in a striped shirt (see last image above) but the paper published the wrong image.

 June 24, 1945: The story of MGM mistakenly releasing Deanna Durbin from her studio contract instead of Judy was already a Hollywood legend when Sheilah Graham mentioned it in her column.